FluffyMaguro/SC2_Coop_Overlay/README.md

 * On MacOS or Linux run the script with "`sudo python3 SCO.py`" after installing required packages.
 It has been successfully tested on both MacOS and Linux, however every distribution and OS version has its own quirks.
 * The app connects to the internet only at start to look for a new version, or if you setup automatic replay upload by filling in accout name and password.
 * The app is not in conflict with Blizzard's Terms of Service.
 It uses official Blizzard's library (s2protocol) to parse replays, and what information StarCraft II provides while running.
-* If you want it add it as overlay in OBS separatedly, add the HTML to your sources in OBS, and set its width and height to your screen resolution.
 * You can edit the layout .html file.
 Changing its style through CSS (custom.css) or other functionality with javascript (custom.js).
 * Indirectly killed Interceptors are counted towards player kills which is not the case in kills showed in-game.
 Directly killed interceptors are counted in both cases.